BACK to knowledge centre

 • Suck your tongue up to the roof of your mouth, concentrate on the sensation of suction between the tongue and the hard palate.

 If you have a sense of a lump in the throat or globus, this may be a combination of muscle imbalance and hypersensitisation of the throat membranes.
 The muscles in and around the larynx are either over-working or under-working.
 The ones that are over-working may be tightening into a perceived ‘lump’ which is then amplified by the sensory nerve feedback.
+As soon as you are reassured that there is no visible lump or growth (with an endoscopic examination in a voice clinic), you will pay less attention to the sensation and this will desensitise the response in the brain.

 Why does stress or anxiety contribute to these physical changes?